mupif/mupif/doc/source/userman.rst

 You can re-run the examples once ``MUPIF_NS`` is set and you should see MuPIF running the examples using the VPNs nameserver.

-Platform operations
+Simple workflow
 ======================

-The complex simulation pipeline developed in MuPIF-platform consists of top-level script in Python language (called scenario) enriched by newly introduced classes.
-These classes represent fundamental entities in the model space (such as simulation tools, properties, fields, solution steps, interpolation cells, units, etc).
-The top level classes are defined for these entities, defining a common interface allowing to manipulate individual representations using a single common interface.
+The executable representation of simulation workflow in MuPIF is a Python script in Python language implemented using basic bulding blocks (called components) defined by MuPIF.
+These components represent fundamental entities in the model space (such as individual models (simulation tools), instances of data types, solution steps, etc).
+The top level abstract classes are defind in MuPIF to represent these components, defining a common interface allowing to manipulate individual representations using a single common interface.
-The top level classes and their interface is described in platform Interface Specification document [1].
+The top level classes and their interfaces are described in Section :ref:`Platform-APIs`.

-In this document, we present a simple, minimum working example, illustrating the basic concept.
+In this section, we present a simple, minimum working example, illustrating the basic concept.
 The example presented in this section is assumed to be executed locally.
-How to extend these examples into distributed version is discussed in :numref:`sect-distributed-model`.
+How to extend this and other examples into distributed version is discussed in :numref:`sect-distributed-model`.

-The following example illustrates the so-called weak-coupling, where for each solution step, the first application (Application1) evaluates the value of concentration that is passed to the second application (Application2) which, based on provided concentration values (DataID.PID_Concentration), evaluates the average cumulative concentration (DataID.PID_CumulativeConcentration).
+The following example illustrates the so-called weak-coupling, where for each solution step, the first model (m1) evaluates the value of concentration that is passed to the second model (m2) which, based on provided concentration values (DataID.PID_Concentration), evaluates the average cumulative concentration (DataID.PID_CumulativeConcentration).
 This is repeated for each